Code-Institute-Submissions/zeeshan-shah-pp2/README.md

 ![How responsive is my website on different devices?](assets/images/am-i-responsive.png)

 This project is one of my five portfolio projects.
-This project is based on HTML, CSS and Javascript.
+This project is based on HTML, CSS and JavaScript.
 The project is made with two friends or roommates in mind who often fund joint expenses and want an equal share of it at the end of the month.
 This project offers its users to add two usernames/payers, the reason for the payment and the amount.
 As each expense is added, the final balance is displayed, detailing who owes how much money.

 A live version of the project can be found here:
 [Project 2](https://zeeshan-shah.github.io/pp2/)